amirtha255/amirtha255.github.io/projects.md

 <h2> Projects in Machine Learning </h2>

-<p> I was enrolled as a remote summer student in Carnegie Melon University in 2020 and completed the course 18-661: Intro to ML for Engineers.
+<p> I was enrolled as a remote summer student at Carnegie Melon University in 2020 and completed the course 18-661: Intro to ML for Engineers.
 I enjoyed doing the below bonus coursework projects.

 <ul>